iwata008/EvoTSP_Final_Project/README.md

 ## `mutateRoutes`
 The mutateRoutes takes numChildren, routeId, and lengthStoreThreshold.
 It creates children routes with a given parent route to find a new best route.
 If the children is shorter than the "current threshold,"  they will get put in the Routes table.

+### IAM Roles
+There is one role structured with 4 permissions used in this application.
+These 4 permission are PutItem, GetItem, Query and BatchWriteItem.
+PutItem is used when putting data to the Routes table.
+We use PutItem in generateRandomRoute lambda when routes get created.
+GetItem is used when getting specific data from the Routes and distance_data tables.
+The point of GetItem is 'Key' and it's used to extract specific things.
+For example, in getDistanceData() in mutateRoutes lambda, the Key is {region: Minnesota} and it means it gets only the Minnesota data in the case where there are more than one states in the table.
+Query is used when querying the data from a database.
+It is used in getBestRoutes lambda.
+And BatchWriteItem is used to write many data to the database.
+In our case, it is used in mutateRoutes lambda to write children to the Routes table.

 ## Code Apendice